 You can't miss seeing parsley caterpillars on your green caraway foliage.
 They are a striking mix of green, yellow and black.
 The primary color is green, and the other colors show up in broad bands across the caterpillar's back.
 They enjoy eating the caraway foliage.
 Just pick them off by hand as you see them.
 If you want to dispose of them, drop them in soapy water.

 Aphids are also sucking insects.
 They are green or black, but you may not be able to see the color since they are so small.
 They tend to congregate on the underside of leaves.
 When you see a group, get out the hose.
-A sharp stream of water is likely to knock these bugs right off the foliage.
-Alternatively, release store-bought ladybugs, as they are partial to a meal of aphids.
+A sharp stream of water will knock these bugs right off the foliage.

 Caraway is a relative of the carrot plant, as evidenced by the caraway's carrot-like foliage and slender, edible root.
 The carrot rust fly attacks the carrot, but it will also go for caraway.
 The adult rust fly won't do any harm at all to your crop, but the larvae enjoy eating the root of the plant.
 In large commercial operations, they can take out a whole crop.